"We become, and are ourselves, only in relation to others..." (John Shotter, 1993)

-I value and respect difference and diversity and am open to working with all people, beliefs, ways of being and sexuality.
-I work with women, men, couples, groups and organisations and am interested in working with any aspect of a person’s life with a special interest in issues around intimacy, sexuality, conflict, abuse, trauma, dissociation and loss.
+I value and respect difference and diversity and am open to working with all people, beliefs and ways of being.
+I work with all people across the full spectrum of gender, sexuality and relationship diversity.
+I also work with groups and organisations.
+I am open to working with any aspect of a person’s life with a special interest in issues around intimacy, sexuality, conflict and loss.

 My approach also sits within a view of psychotherapy as being embedded in the social, political and economic contexts, environment and power relations within which both the therapist and client lives.
 In this sense I do not regard the 'problem' being experienced or the process of change as being entirely located within the individual.
 I am instead to committed to the development of a 'community psychology' where the person is always understood and related to as being situated with others in their life.

-I also offer the use of creative action methods in my work with individuals, partners, couples and groups to explore aspects of self and interpersonal relations.
-In using these methods to explore life situations I facilitate the person to map out aspects of themselves and others in their life through the use of objects like fabrics, stones,cards and figures.
-It is then often helpful to explore what is happening in a given situation through having a dialogue with any element or aspect of the person's life.
+I am also a qualified Group Therapist and Psychodramatist and offer the use of creative action methods in my work to explore aspects of self and interpersonal relations.
+In using these methods to explore life situations I facilitate the person to map out aspects of themselves and others in their life through the use of objects like fabrics, stones, cards and figures.

 Whilst these and other methods are of value in achieving helpful outcomes from therapy, there is considerable evidence that the quality of the therapeutic relationship is of equal if not greater importance to clients.
 Researchers have found that some of the most important aspects of therapy which clients regard as contributing to its effectiveness include: